-A new study highlights the crucial role of the European Parliament in supporting a comprehensive, multi-sector and multi-fund cohesion policy “for all regions” and in defending its principles, including the integrated territorial approach.
+The study highlights the crucial role of the European Parliament in supporting a comprehensive, multi-sector and multi-fund cohesion policy “for all regions” and in defending its principles, including the integrated territorial approach.
 It also points out the close links that Parliament enjoys with the regional and local levels throughout the EU.
 It argues that the Parliament needs to go beyond espousing defensive positions and proactively adopt an agenda-setting stance in cohesion policy.

-This new study examines the role of the European Parliament (EP) in the field of cohesion policy (CP) since 2009 when the Treaty of Lisbon entered into force.
+It examines the role of the European Parliament (EP) in the field of cohesion policy (CP) since 2009 when the Treaty of Lisbon entered into force.
 The Treaty introduced a number of significant changes, which in the case of the Parliament included:

 - enhanced legislative powers through the use of the ordinary legislative procedure (‘co-decision’) in 40 new policy areas, including all CP regulations; and

 - a change in the status of its membership, with Parliament now composed of representatives of the EU’s citizens, rather than representatives of the peoples of the EU countries.

 The role of Parliament has come a long way since the Treaty of Lisbon entered into force in 2009.
 Parliament already played a full role in the shaping and adoption of the 2014-2020 legislative package, advancing key aspects of cohesion policy, such as strategic approach and programming, the partnership principle and the integrated territorial approach.
 This marked the culmination of an ascending trend in cohesion policy in terms of financial weight, reaching €350 billion, as well as in its positioning as an overarching EU investment policy for all regions, at the heart of the EU’s 2020 strategy goals.
 Strongly advocated principles on multilevel governance and partnership have continued to underpin it, shaping its delivery and, at the same time, creating a strong affinity with stakeholders.